 One, Two, Three, Four...

-Well-known formations include 4-3-3, 4-4-2, and 4-5-1, although there are others, with most teams also coached on how to alter their formation depending on whether the score line is in their favor or not.
+Well-known formations include 4-3-3, 4-4-2, and 4-5-1.
+There are others, with most teams also coached on how to alter their formation.

 In recent years the number of substitutions has risen to three, with a fourth allowed if the game goes to extra time.
-The number of named substitutes that are available has also risen, with as many twelve in some tournaments, which means there is effectively enough players for four teams to play instead of two.
+The number of named substitutes that are available has also risen. with as many twelve in some tournaments, which means there is effectively enough players for four teams to play instead of two.

 Going Down to Ten or Fewer Players

 There are two main reasons why a team might go down to ten or fewer players, and neither of them is desirable.
-The first is when a team has used all its allowed substitutes, and one of their players gets an injury which requires them to leave the field of play.
+The first is when a team has used all it's allowed substitutes and one of their players gets an injury which requires them to leave the field of play.